 What Christmas in the Big Apple New York City life is like?

 Music Jamming what a day as we drove, we jammed out to Lauryn Hill “Nothing Even Matters” and Bob Marley ” No Women No Cry” Reggae music.
 We enjoyed the ride with the heater on full blast As we coasted by the ‘Welcome To New York’ sign.
 We knew we were nearing the shopping district.
 The smell of roasted chestnuts from street vendors wafted into our nostrils and we saw Christmas decorations on all the doors and windows.

 Jolly time spend shopping for us.

-The familiar sound of the Salvation Army donation bell rang on every corner.
-The traffic was horrendous.
+First, second, third, the familiar sound of the Salvation Army donation bell rang on every corner.
+On the negative side, the traffic was horrendous.
 Circling the street for what seemed like forever.
 We parked and made a beeline for Canal Street.
-We were spending money like it was our last day on earth.
+Points often overlooked we were spending money like it was our last day on earth.
 I felt like a celebrity.
 Just pointing to things and throwing them in bags there were no limits.

 What a great day we had store hopping.

 My friends and family were going to feel this Christmas spirit and generosity from a mile away.
 Seven store’s, and two bathroom breaks.
 Two stops to the food vendors later my friend and I were up to our eyeballs in gifts.We’d spent close to $1200 on toys, electronics, clothes, and other valuables.
 Exhausted, as the sun set and the air grew chillier.
 We loaded everything into the car and made our way into Brooklyn where my family lived.

 It was a Holly Jolly Christmas except the snowy roads.